The Best Thing I Ever Did: Japanese version

 The Japanese version of "Best Thing I Ever Did" was released as part of B-side for "Happy Happy" on July 17, 2019.
 The lyrics were written by Natsumi Watanabe.

 In July 2020, JYP Entertainment announced Twice's release of their third compilation album named #Twice3 for September 16.
 The album, containing twelve tracks with both Korean and Japanese versions of six songs, also includes "The Best Thing I Ever Did".

-Critical response

-Tanu Raj of NME described the song as a "delightful track (that) turns a characteristic lonely season into one of companionship and love".

 Commercial performance

 "The Best Thing I Ever Did" debuted at number 27 of the Gaon Digital Chart and at number 22 on the Billboard K-pop Hot 100.
 The song also peaked at number 15 on Billboard's World Digital Song Sales and at number 67 on Japan Hot 100 charts.